Reviem0/CompSci-Notes/Networks and Security/Network Layer/WiFi.md

         - If CTS is received, transmit the application data.
     6. Wait for an **Acknowledgment (ACK)** from the receiver to confirm successful transmission.
 If no ACK, the sender assumes a collision or error occurred and will retransmit after a backoff period.
 ![[Pasted image 20250526212245.png]]
+# Exposed Node Problem
+- A situation where a device (e.g., B wanting to transmit to A) incorrectly assumes the channel is busy because it hears a transmission from another device (e.g., C transmitting to D), even though its own transmission to A would not interfere.
+This leads to unnecessary delays.
+The diagram shows B is in range of C, but A is not in range of C, and D is not in range of B. If C is transmitting to D, B might defer transmitting to A, even though A wouldn't hear C.